 Don't attempt to use bagged baby carrots when making this recipe.
 Their water content is too high for this recipe to succeed.
 It's not easy to get them caramelized (though it's not impossible).

 It's best to use young, firm, dry carrots.
-The small, 4-5 inch ones usually sold in bunches with their greens still attached are perfect.
+The small, 4-5 inch ones usually sold in bunches with their greens still attached (shown in the photo below and called petite carrots) are perfect.
 But you can use mature carrots if that's all you can find.

 Recipe FAQs

 You can, especially if you use petite carrots.
-If using large carrots, for even results, it's best to cut them in half and then cut the thicker halves lengthwise.
+If using large carrots, for even results, it's best to cut them in half and then cut the thicker halves lengthwise, as shown in the image below.
 Ideally, you want a fairly even thickness.

 This is up to you.
 I prefer peeling them because this gives them a better texture when cooked.
 But you can leave the peel on if you wish.

 Yes, you can.
-It won't promote caramelizing the way real honey does, but in terms of flavor, it works in this recipe.
+It won't promote caramelizing the way real honey does, but in terms of flavor, it works.

 Serving Suggestions

-Roasted carrots make an excellent side dish!
-They go with anything, but since I bake them in a 400°F oven, I like to serve them with main dishes that I can bake in the same oven, such as:
+Roasted carrots go with anything, but since I bake them in a 400°F oven, I like to serve them with main dishes I can bake in the same oven, such as:

-They also go well with slow-cooked dishes such as beef cheeks and oxtails and with pan-fried main courses such as ham steak and pan-fried salmon.
+They also go well with slow-cooked dishes such as beef cheeks and oxtails, and with pan-fried main courses like ham steak and pan-fried salmon.

 Recipe Card